 Beaches In Winter Park

-There are ample beaches around the lakes just north of Winter Park Resort.
-You’ll easily find a place to put your towel down and soak up some afternoon sun around Lake Granby, Shadow Mountain Lake, and Grand Lake.
-Below are a couple of our favorites:
+Sure, we’re in the mountains, but that doesn’t mean we don’t have beaches!
+There are plenty of places to put your towel down and soak up some afternoon sun around Lake Granby, Shadow Mountain Lake, and Grand Lake.

 Shadow Mountain Picnic Site: On the shores of Shadow Mountain Lake, you’ll find a picnic area, parking, toilets, and beach access.